Towards Easier and Faster Sequence Labeling for Natural Language Processing: A Search-based Probabilistic Online Learning Framework (SAPO): Experiments

-We also conduct significance tests based on t-test.\footnote{For the tasks measured by F-score, the t-test is approximated by using accuracy to approximate F-score.} For the POS-Tag task, the significance test suggests that the superiorities of SAPO over all of the baselines except CRF are very statistically significant, with at least $p<0.01$.
+We also conduct significance tests based on t-test.\footnote{For the tasks measured by F-score, the t-test is approximated by using accuracy to approximate F-score.} For the POS-Tag and chunking task, the significance test suggests that the superiorities of SAPO over all of the baselines except CRF are statistically significant, with at least $p<0.01$.
 For the Bio-NER task, the significance test suggests that the superiorities of SAPO over all of the baselines are significant, with at least $p<0.05$.
-For the Act-Recog task, the superiorities of SAPO over all of the baselines are very significant, with at least $p<0.01$.

-Our method actually outperforms the state-of-the-art records on those competitive natural language processing tasks.
-Those datasets are standard benchmark datasets, which can directly be compared with existing work.
-The POS-Tagging task is a highly competitive task, with many methods proposed, and the best report (without using extra resources) until now is achieved by using a bidirectional learning model in \cite{acl/ShenSJ07}, with the accuracy 97.33\%.
-With 97.38\%, our simple method achieves better accuracy compared with all of those state-of-the-art systems.
-Our SAPO method also achieves or exceeds the state-of-the-art methods on the Bio-NER and Chunking tasks, which are also very competitive tasks in natural language processing communities.

-The first row of those figures shows the training curves based on the number of training iterations.
-As we can see, SAPO and CRF is convergent as the training goes on, and Perc, MIRA, and Nbest MIRA diverge as the training goes on.
+Figure~\ref{fig1} and Figure~\ref{fig2} show the training curves based on the number of training iterations.
+As we can see, SAPO and CRF are convergent as the training goes on, and Bi-LSTM, Bi-LSTM-CRF, Perc, MIRA, and Nbest MIRA diverge as the training goes on.

-The second row of those figures shows the $\pmb w$-complexity based on the number of training iterations.
+Figure~\ref{fig3} shows the $\pmb w$-complexity based on the number of training iterations.
 The $\pmb w$-complexity is the averaged (absolute) value of the weights.
-As we can see, SAPO and CRF have convergent and very small weight complexity as the training goes on, and Perc, MIRA, and Nbest MIRA have linear or even super-linear explosion of weight complexity as the training goes on.
-Big weight complexity is typically a bad sign on controlling generalization risk.
+As we can see, SAPO is convergent and has very small weight complexity as the training goes on, and Perceptron, MIRA, and Nbest MIRA have linear or even super-linear explosion of weight complexity as the training goes on.
+Big weight complexity is typically a bad sign for controlling generalization risk.

-The left side of the third row of those figures shows the loss function of SAPO and CRF based on the number of training iterations.
-As we can see, SAPO converges as good or even better in terms of the loss function, as the training goes on.
-This confirms our theoretical analysis on the convergence of SAPO.
-The right side of the third row of those figures show the training time per iteration in terms of seconds.
-As we can see, SAPO is with low computational cost, especially compared with CRF and Nbest MIRA.
+Figure~\ref{fig4} and Figure~\ref{fig5} show the training time per iteration in terms of seconds.
+As we can see, SAPO is with low computational cost, especially compared with CRF and Bi-LSTM.